Upper Eyelid Surgery

 Did you know the skin surrounding your eyes is amongst the thinnest and most fragile on the human body?
 As our skin ages, collagen production decreases, which results in a lack of elasticity.
 The continuous gravitational pull in combination with this loss of elasticity leads to an accumulation of excess skin on both the upper and the lower eyelids.

-This extra fold may cause eyelids to feel heavier or hang over your lashes, obstructing your vision.
+This extra fluid may cause eyelids to feel heavier or hang over your lashes, obstructing your vision.

 As we age, the muscles that support our eyelids also begin weakening.
 These weakened muscles can lead to fat accumulation above and below the eyelids.
 Heavy upper lids may also result from a descending eyebrow, excess skin on the upper lid, or both.